 10 Common Symptoms and Signs of High Blood Pressure

-High blood pressure is the measure of pressure against arteries.
-Might you have high blood pressure?
+High blood pressure occurs when the pressure in your artries is higher than normal.
+You can measure the pressure in your arteries.
+Do have high blood pressure?
 Do you know what signs to look for?
-You’ll find information about the common signs of it in this article.
+You’ll find information about the common signs of high blood pressure in this article.

 The normal numbers for blood pressure is 120/80.
-Between 120 and 140 is a pre-hypertensive stage that can be controlled by natural remedies such as exercise, watching your salt intake, no smoking or stopping if you do, lower cholesterol, eating vegetables, etc. if you do If it goes over 140/90 then you would be considered a hypertensive patient.
+Between 120 and 140 is a pre-hypertensive stage that can be controlled by natural remedies such as exercise, watching your salt intake, quitting smoking, lowering cholesterol, and eating vegetables, etc. If your blood pressure goes over 140/90 then you would be considered to have high blood pressure, or a hypertensive patient.

 If you have not experienced the above symptoms, it does not mean you don’t have it as the most common side effect is that it has no symptom.
-The best way to stay healthy is to have your blood pressure checked regularly.
+The best way to stay healthy is to check your blood pressure regularly.